 - 1 cup shredded parmesan cheese

 - 3/4 lb fettuccine

-While the shrimp cook, add butter to a large saute pan.
+- Once you remove the shrimp from the pan, add remaining 2 tbsp butter to a large saute pan.
 Melt over a medium heat.
 Whisk in heavy cream and salt.
-Bring to a simmer and cook for 3-4 minutes minutes until thickened.
+Use a wooden spoon to scrape up any bits of brown at the bottom of the pan.
+Bring to a boil and reduce to a simmer, cook for 3-4 minutes minutes until thickened.

-Once the pasta is done cook, use tongs to transfer to the sauce.
+- Once the pasta is done cooking, use tongs to transfer the fettuccine to the sauce.
 Reserve cooking liquid.
 Toss the pasta with the sauce until coated.
 If needed, add a little bit of cooking liquid to get sauce to desired consistency.
+Don't add too much!
 Only add about a tablespoon or so at a time, to prevent the sauce from becoming too thin.
 Season again to taste with salt and pepper.
 Add shrimp.
 Toss and serve.